pfeiferd/genestrip/README.md

 ### Runnning the JUnit tests

+Running these tests is optional for installation and use of Genestrip.
+Caution: Running the tests requires development skills and a deeper understanding of Maven and beyond.

+Some included tests employ [KrakenUniq](https://github.com/fbreitwieser/krakenuniq) as part of a comprehensive correctness check of Genestrip's read classification procedure.
+For this purpose, the maven command `mvn -P gentestdata install` ultimately generates sample output data via KrakenUniq.
+Later on (i.e. under the Maven profile `preinstall`), this data is compared against Genestrip's corresponding output.
+Among other things, the Maven profile `gentestdata` runs a shell script to install KrakenUniq from its sources and also executes KrakeUniq but **this only works on Linux and macOS**.

-The Maven command `mvn -P prerelease install` runs all the JUnit tests for Genestrip and more.
+Afterwards, the Maven command `mvn -P prerelease install` runs all the JUnit tests for Genestrip and more.
 It will take time...

-Note that the test `org.metagene.genestrip.goals.refseq.ComprehensiveMatchTest` may fail: It compares analysis output with expected output, but the analysis output heavily depends on the (current, downloaded) version of the NCBI taxonomy and the downloaded RefSeq release.

 [^1]: Counter to common belief, Java can well be used for such high performance applications when using its programming facilities the right way.